jasonzhuang/flex/README.md

-For the tshirt-flash and tshirt-AS version, the output swf is almost the same size.
+For the tshirt-flash and tshirt-AS version in flash/, the output swf is almost the same size.